 Death benefit-The Comprehensive Plan includes a death benefit if your employee is a premium paying member.
 Upon notification of death, the benefit paid depends upon age at death and the MMBB reported compensation.

-Life Insurance Coverage with Two or More Years of Membership1 (AS A MULTIPLE OF YOUR ANNUAL COMPENSATION) Coverage2 Age at death Younger than 41 5X 41 but not yet 51 4X 3X 51 but not yet 61 61 but not yet 66 2X 66 to retirement 1.5X
+(AS A MULTIPLE OF YOUR ANNUAL COMPENSATION)

+Age at death Coverage

+• Younger than 41 5X

+41 but not yet 51 4X

+• 51 but not yet 61 3X

+• 61 but not yet 66 2X

+- 66 to retirement 1.5X